-Connectivity: Perimeter has diverse uses groups could be divided broadly into four and activities throughout PCIDs.
+and activities throughout PCIDs.
 The groups; residents and neighborhoods; office, retail and residential are spread commuters who come to work; visitors out in separate private developments who come to the hospital and offices; with few exceptions.
 As a regional and regional visitors who come to shop district, Perimeter draws diverse people and visit.
 Each of these groups needs to work, study, shop, and visit the connections to different locations and various amenities.
-While we look at the services.
-Residents and surrounding connectivity needs, the needs of each of neighborhoods need connectivity to the groups differ from one another.
+While we look at the connectivity needs, the needs of each of neighborhoods need connectivity to the groups differ from one another.
 These retail, restaurants, shopping, hospitals and MARTA; commuters and students of shuttle or trolley, transit, pedestrian, who work or study need connectivity bike, multi-use paths and others.
 This to MARTA and their office or institution is by far the biggest challenge for the locations; visitors need connectivity Perimeter to be addressed in the coming to MARTA, shopping, and hotels; and decade to enhance the connectivity and regional visitors to Mall, MARTA and provide alternative modes and enhanced hospitals.
 There is no single system that mobility to people. is likely to address the complex diverse needs of all of the groups.
 This will require a multi-mode system, a combination